QuickStart Guide

 });

 You need to replace #INSERT_YOUR_APIKEY_HERE# by your ApiRTC key.
-Refer to the **** Get your ApiRTC key section if you don’t already have your key available.
+Refer to the **** Get your ApiRTC key and authorize your domain section if you don’t already have your key available.

 Launch a webserver pointing to index.html, open your browser and to see the magic!